 Sprinkle the crumbs over top of the mousse filled bowls.

 - It’s best to fill the bowl shortly before serving.

 - You can keep the mousse refrigerated for up to 4 days.

-- If needed, refrigerate the filled bowls, but set a cardboard box over top, so that it wicks up the moisture keeping the chocolate bowls from becoming wet and sticky.
+- It’s best not to refrigerate the bowls but if you need to set a cardboard box over top of the filled bowls, so that the box will wick up any condensation that might form keeping the chocolate bowls from becoming wet and sticky.